nesl/GDTM/README.md

 ## How to Use Pre-processed GDTM

-In this section, we showcase how the proGDTM dataset can be loaded and used.
+In this section, we showcase how the pre-processed GDTM dataset can be loaded and used.
 The sample dataset loading script is based on [mmtracking](https://mmtracking.readthedocs.io/en/latest/install.html) library developed by OpenMMLab.
 However, you can use any libraries for downstream processing as the dataset has been read into dictionaries and numpy arrays.

 ### Installation
 Firstly, open a terminal and create a conda vertual environment using python 3.9: